Baby showers aren’t just for mommies anymore! Having a baby is just as meaningful for dads. Why not let them join in the fun?

 Once you have picked your theme, it’s now time to come up with a guest list.
 Making sure you invite people who are important to both parents to-be.
 Run your list past the couple so no one is left out.

 Sticking with your theme colors, feel free to get creative with the invitations.
-You can either purchase ones like this one from Amazon or make them yourself.
+You can either purchase

 The wording of your invitation could include: